thryec/nft-marketplace/README.md

 npm install
 npm run dev
 ```

+### To deploy and run contracts on testnet:

+1. Set up Environment Variables:

+    -   Create a `.env` file directly under the Hardhat folder using `touch .env`
+    -   Define your Rinkeby API endpoint and wallet private key in the `.env` file.
+This is what your `.env` file should look like:

+    ```
+        STAGING_RINKEBY_URL=YOUR_RINKEBY_URL_HERE
+        PROD_INFURA_KEY=YOUR_MAINNET_URL_HERE
+        PRIVATE_KEY=YOUR_METAMASK_WALLET_PRIVATE_KEY
+    ```

+    -   In `hardhat.config.js`, ensure the variable names for your API URL and private key correspond to those in `.env`

+2. Deploy contracts to the Rinkeby testnet:

+    -   `npx hardhat run scripts/deploy.js --network rinkeby`
+    -   This will return you the address of the deployed NFT and Marketplace contracts on Rinkeby printed in the console
+    -   Replace these addresses in the `config.js` file that is found in the root of the repository

+3. Start the frontend on localhost using the same method outlined above.

 Note: Due to some challenges faced when deploying this Next.JS app, if you wish to deploy the frontend of this project, please refer to https://github.com/thryec/marketplace-frontend.
 It contains the same functionality as the files in this repository, but refactored into React for ease of deployment.